grogalus/MiniSentra/README.md

 ## 🚀 Features

 - Scans new files in S3 buckets
-- Supports multiple file types (TXT, DOCX, XLSX) and can be extendable.
+- Supports multiple file types (TXT, CSV) and can be extendable to other file types
 - Extracts and identifies email addresses
 - Sends results to a SQS queue